abel-research/ampscan/README.md

 Testing
 -------

-Testing is performed automatically using [Travis Ci](https://travis-ci.org/abel-research/ampscan).
+Testing is performed automatically using [Gitlab Actions](https://github.com/abel-research/ampscan/actions).
 New tests can be added to the repo.

 License